Tutti

 Published Apr 25, 2024

-In the thrilling world of film and TV production, the role of the location manager stands as a pivotal bridge between the script's vision and the story coming to life in real-world settings.
+In the thrilling world of film and TV production, the role of film location management stands as a pivotal bridge between the script's vision and the story coming to life in real-world settings.
+This multifaceted role spans the pre-production and production phases, and involves scouting potential sites, negotiating agreements, and overseeing logistics on set.

 Contents

-• What is a location manager?
+• What is a film location manager?

 • What is the difference between a location scout and a location manager?

-• Essential skills you need to become a location manager
+• Essential skills you need to become a location manager in film

-• Location manager responsibilities:
+• Film location manager responsibilities:

 • Responsibilities during pre-production